 For any contact, Iterable can save information such as an email address, demographic data and preferences, campaign engagement events and custom events generated by interactions with a customer website or application.
-Iterable can use a contact’s saved data as the basis for features such as list segmentation, campaign personalization, and workflow filtering.
+Iterable can use a contact’s saved data as the basis for features such as list segmentation, campaign personalization, and journey filtering.

 Iterable saves events to represent particular moments of activity initiated by or related to a project’s contacts.
 For example, Iterable can create events for email opens, email link clicks, and list subscribes/unsubscribes.
 Events contain various fields that capture further contextual information.

 Additionally, Iterable’s API can ingest custom events.
 Custom events represent information about specific actions taken by or related to particular contacts.
 Frequently, websites and applications send custom events to Iterable when contacts complete notable tasks.

 Lists are groups of contacts.
 They can be defined statically (by adding and removing specific contacts) or dynamically (by using a search query to find, at the time the list is used, all contacts who match specific criteria).
 Campaigns can target static and dynamic lists.

 Members can create the search queries that define dynamic lists, searching against contact profile and event data.

 Templates define a starting point for content that campaigns can use in messages.
 When a campaign uses a template, Iterable copies it so that it can be modified as necessary without impacting existing campaigns.

 Templates also specify relevant, message medium-specific configuration information such as sender and subject (email), title and body (push notifications) or icon (web push notification).
 Iterable allows template creation for all its supported message mediums: email, push notification, in-app message, SMS, and web push notification.